househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 same gem we use to serialize ActiveRecord instances to API responses, and to deserialize API requests to ActiveRecord instances.

-We define what's called a representer that essentially defines the schema of the document.
+We define a "representer" that essentially defines the schema of the document.
 That is, it describes which model attributes and which associations, and which association attributes will be in the document.
 It can also add virtual attributes that don't even exist on the model.